Hà Tiên Islands: Geography

 A dock in Hà Tiên Islands.
 Photo: Đỗ Doãn Hoàng.

 The Hà Tiên Islands lie off the coast of Hà Tiên, to the east of Phú Quốc Island.
 The archipelago is in turn 11 nmi, 9.7 nmi and 16 nmi away from the coast of Hà Tiên, the mainland of Vietnam and Phú Quốc Island.
 There are in total 16 islands (other sources cited: 14) locating close to one another with a height of less than 100 m, and among those, Hon Doc (hòn Đốc) is the largest entity.
 The total area of the islands is 11 km2 spreading out over a water area which is 5 km in length and 7 km in width.
-Islands are composed primarily of Cretaceous shale and sandstone.
+The islands are composed primarily of Cretaceous shale and sandstone.
 Fresh water is scarce.

 History

 Etymology

 The Hà Tiên Islands were also formerly known as Pirate Islands since the late 17th century and early 18th century when it served as pirates' dens.
 Pirates departing from here attacked and seized large merchant ships from China and the Western world.

 The islands were still known as Hải Tặc ("Pirate") Islands under the administration of South Vietnam.
 On July 28, 1958, an ARVN military mission visited the islands and later erected a sovereignty stele which still stands on the western part of the island Hon Doc.